TarballCoLtd/iOS-Restrictions-Recovery/README.md

 ## Credit

-slf4j Copyright (c) 2004-2017 QOS.ch
+slf4j Copyright (c) 2004-2017 QOS.ch<br/>
-bc-java Copyright (c) 2000-2019 The Legion of the Bouncy Castle Inc. sshj Copyright (c) 2010-2012 sshj contributors
+bc-java Copyright (c) 2000-2019 The Legion of the Bouncy Castle Inc.<br/>
+sshj Copyright (c) 2010-2012 sshj contributors

 ## Dependencies

 To compile:<br/>
-slf4j (slf4j-api-1.7.2 and slf4j-jdk14-1.7.2 are used for compilation of the release jars) sshj (sshj-0.27.0 is used for compilation of the release jars) ed25519-java (eddsa-0.3.0 is used for compilation of the release jars) bc-java (bcprov-jdk15on-1.64 is used for compilation of the release jars)
+slf4j (slf4j-api-1.7.2 and slf4j-jdk14-1.7.2 are used for compilation of the release jars)<br/>
+sshj (sshj-0.27.0 is used for compilation of the release jars)<br/>
+ed25519-java (eddsa-0.3.0 is used for compilation of the release jars)<br/>
+bc-java (bcprov-jdk15on-1.64 is used for compilation of the release jars)<br/><br/>
+To use the iproxy feature:<br/>
+    -macOS: homebrew, libimobiledevice<br/>
+    -Unix-based operating systems: libusbmuxd-tools<br/>
+    -Windows: support coming soon

 ## Compilation/Execution